 Rutgers’ began using Rise Vision in early 2017.
-The software helped streamline their displays on a budget that pleased school administrators.
-Even better, DeFeo didn’t have to spend half his day manually updating displays one by one with a USB, which gave him more time to spend with the schools other IT challenges.
+The software has helped improve their communication on a budget that keeps school administrators happy.
+Even better, DeFeo didn’t have to spend half his day manually updating displays one by one with a USB, which gave him more time to spend with the school’s other IT challenges.

 Rutgers now manages over 100+ displays with Rise Vision.
 To make managing their digital signage network easier they have leveraged Rise Vision’s account hierarchy and unlimited sub-account features.
 Each department has it’s own account underneath a parent account.
 The hierarchy allows campus IT to quickly access each department account while department employees can only access their account.
 Rutgers also takes advantage of Rise Vision’s user roles to make sure employees only have access to the features they need within their account.

 Rutgers University has been using many of the Rise Vision templates to help them achieve their communication goals.
 They have been sharing upcoming events to improve attendance, their campus bus schedules, as well as live feeds of campus sporting events and news.

 At the Rutgers-Camden School of Business their finance lab has multiple large displays showing real-time financial data using Rise Visions financial templates.
 The financial displays help create a wall street like atmosphere that attracts new students.